mharen/mharen.github.io/blog/2005/2005-11-how-to-easily-install-miniblinds.md

 ![DSCF1394.JPG](DSCF1394.JPG)

 Further investigation revealed that the problem was with the window frame.
 You see, my windows are surrounded by a nice sharp edge.
 To create this edge, the builder uses a metal strip on the corner (drywall edges are not so nice).
-The problem is that the crummy screws you get with the blinds are nearly immpossible to get <em>through</em> this metal strip.
+The problem is that the crummy screws you get with the blinds are nearly immpossible to get *through* this metal strip.

 ![DSCF1395.JPG](DSCF1395.JPG)